dermesser/leveldb-rs/README.md

 algorithm translated 1:1, and class (struct) and method names are similar or the same.

-**NOTE: Do not use this for production purposes unless you thoroughly evaluated it first, and are reasonably certain that no data loss occurs.**
+**NOTE: I do not endorse using this library for any data that you care about.**
+I do care, however, about bug reports.

 ## Status